 Our audit committee is comprised of Messrs.
-Galligan and Goettner, and Ms. Davis, with Mr. Galligan serving as our audit committee chairperson.
+Galligan, Goettner and Mann, with Mr. Galligan serving as our audit committee chairperson.
 The composition of our audit committee meets the requirements for independence of audit committee members under current New York Stock Exchange listing standards and SEC rules and regulations.
 Each member of our audit committee meets the financial literacy requirements of the current listing standards.
-In addition, our Board of Directors has determined that each of Ms. Davis and Mr. Galligan is an audit committee financial expert within the meaning of Item 407(d) of Regulation S-K under the Securities Act of 1933, as amended (the "Securities Act").
-During fiscal 2020, the audit committee held six meetings.
+In addition, our Board of Directors has determined that Mr. Galligan is an audit committee financial expert within the meaning of Item 407(d) of Regulation S-K under the Securities Act of 1933, as amended (the "Securities Act").
+During fiscal 2021, the audit committee held eight meetings.
 The responsibilities of our audit committee include, among other things: